StackVista/stackpack-splunk/src/main/stackpack/resources/int-splunk-topology-v1-overview.md

 4. Under **relation_saved_searches**, add details of each Splunk saved search that the check should execute to retrieve relations.
 5. More advanced options can be found in the [example configuration \(github.com\)](https://l.stackstate.com/ui-splunk-topology-v1-check-example).
 5. Save the configuration file.
-6. Restart the StackState API-Integration Agent to apply the configuration changes.
+6. Restart StackState Agent V1 to apply the configuration changes.
 7. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.

 ### Disable the Agent check